malenkiki/slug/README.md

 echo $s->noHistory()->v('one-string'); // "one-string"
 ```

-You can use predefined history of slug too, usefull if you have a lot of them in DB:
+You can use predefined history of slug too, usefull if you have a lot of them in DB for example:

 ```php
 $s = new Slug();
 Slug::history(array('one-string', 'another-one'));
 echo $s->v('one-string'); // "one-string-2"
 ```

+### Non-ASCII characters

 Use other language than english is possible too: